custom-components/ble_monitor/docs/bthome.md

 but still flexible BLE format that can be customized to your own needs.
 A proof of concept is the latest [ATC firmware](https://github.com/pvvx/ATC_MiThermometer), which is supporting the BTHome (V1) format (firmware version 3.7 and up).
+V2 has been released in november 2022, and is supported by BLE monitor as well.
+It is advised to use the V2 format.

-The BTHome forat is also available as official Home Assistant integration.
+The BTHome format is also available as official Home Assistant integration.
 More information about the format of BTHome BLE data is provided on the [project website](https://bthome.io).

 #### Encryption